tomasmcz/discrete-opt/README.md

     cabal run tsp aco data/tsp_51 -- --coords

-To see the command-line options, you can run:
+To see available command-line options, you can run:

     cabal run -- -h